ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

       - CryptohomeErrorCode - Returns if there is any error.
     - *Usage*:
       - Properly terminate the underlying sensor session.
+8. **UpdateAuthFactorMetadata** - This call will be used in the case of a user wanting to update an AuthFactor's metadata.
+(E.g. Changing FP Label).
+    - *Input*:
+      -auth_session_id - AuthSession used to identify users.
+The AuthSession needs to be authenticated for this call to be a success.
+      - auth_factor_label - The label that will be used to identify an AuthFactor to update.
+      - auth_factor - AuthFactor information about the existing factor that will replace the existing.
+Note: No new AuthFactor will be created here and no secrets are modified.
+    - *Reply*:
+      - CryptohomeErrorCode - Returns if there is any error.
+      - AuthFactorWithStatus - Returns the newly updated AuthFactor with a list of intents the factor is available for.

 ## Order of Operations